awsdocs/amazon-workspaces-administration-guide/doc_source/delete-workspaces.md

 When you are finished with a WorkSpace, you can delete it\.
 You can also delete related resources\.

 **Warning**
-This is a permanent action and cannot be undone\.
+Deleting a WorkSpace is a permanent action and cannot be undone\.
 The WorkSpace user's data does not persist and is destroyed\.
 For help with backing up user data, contact AWS Support\.

 **To delete a WorkSpace**

+You can delete a WorkSpace that is in any state except `SUSPENDED`\.

 1. Open the Amazon WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.